bphenriques-interview-challenges/employee-shift-api-challenge/README.md

 # Employee Shift API

-The project's description is available [here](docs/project.md).
+The project's description is available in [docs/requirements.md](docs/requirements.md).
 This was made as part of a challenge in early 2021.
 Let me know how you would approach the project!

 ---